Logo

 How to get the biggest bang for the buck when getting your air conditioner system installed.

-The easiest way to get a better price is to ask for it.
 That may sound dumb, but most salesmen will give you what you want if it makes sense or they have a large margin on that product.
 Most high efficiency systems will have more room to go down than the base tier system.
 Meaning an 18 or 20 seer system will have a bigger discount than the 14 SEER system.
 (SEER is Seasonal Energy Efficiency Ratio, meaning the more you have the more you save on electricity)

 Asking how much you pay for your equipment or telling them how much you seen the equipment online won’t help you.
-Air conditioning contractors price their installations how they seem fit.
+Air conditioning & Heating contractors price their installations how they seem fit.
 A smaller guy might go on time and materials multiplied by a magic number they came up with.
 Larger A/C companies usually have formulas that they follow to stay profitable.
-So, if you’ve seen the price for a furnace, evaporator coil and condenser for $2,800 online that’s useless info when you’re negotiating a deal.
+So, if you’ve seen the price for a furnace, evaporator coil and condenser for $3,800 online that’s useless info when you’re negotiating a deal.
 Most larger companies have a way to deflect that question.
 There are other ways they can move the cost around where it come out too the same price, they wanted to sell it for.

-Asking for free upgrades like a better thermostat, UV light or filtration system is the easiest way to get them if you ask them to put them in the deal if you go with them.
+Like a better thermostat, UV light or filtration system is the easiest way to get them if you ask them to put them in the deal if you go with them.
 This is the most common way to get something for free but do it after you negotiated a price on the system, if not they can hide it into their price.

 You get what you pay for…sometimes.